 - Mixing of assets

 Have you read all this now are now thinking that the GmbH is not right for you?
 There are options for your business such as:

-For over 7 years I have been advising new entrepreneurs on the way to their own business.
+For over a decade I have been advising new entrepreneurs on the way to their own business.
 I would be happy to call you and help you with all your founding questions in a one-on-one consultation.

 - Startup Expert

 - 10+ years experience